FrankKair/pokemon-shakespeare/NOTES.md

 ### Naming convention

-The project is structure as this:
+The project is structured as this:

 ```
 services/pokemon/client.py, models.py, fixtures.py